 Caregiver training services

-Medicare Part B (Medical Insurance) covers caregiver training services if both of these conditions apply:
+Medicare Part B (Medical Insurance) covers caregiver training services if certain conditions apply

 If you're a caregiver of a person with Medicare, this training teaches you skills you need to help your patient or loved one comply with their treatment plan, including how to: